JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 We puttered around the conference room for a bit and—after a while—I asked if we could play the game.
 “Sure,” the guy said as he handed me a joystick.

-This was the first time I was playing the actual home computer version of *Centipede* and not that *Megalegs* knock-off I had at home.
+This was the first time I was playing the actual home computer version of *Centipede* and not that *Megalegs* knock-off I had at home so I was a bit nervous.

-I was doing well, but not great.
+I was doing well at first, but not great.
 My idea that I could somehow practice by playing *Megalegs* was clearly not a great plan.
 The gameplay and patterns were clearly different despite the games visually looking similar.
+It never occured to me as a kid that different programmers would use different patterns and algorithms; but it didn’t matter.
+I was doing pretty well at the time.

-But I was doing pretty well.
 At some point while I was playing some kid came in—presumably one of the kids I would be up against—and watched me play.
 “Wow!” he said.
 “You’re pretty good,” he added.

 “Yeah,” I said to him while still in the middle of playing.
 “I’ve been practicing at home,” I added.